 Students will require the appropriate PE kit for the activity that they are participating in for every lesson, even if they are injured or cannot take part, they will still play a role in the lesson.

-Subject Leader: Mrs Sutherland
+Subject Leader: Mr Bellamy

-Life Education is a non-examined course that students continue to follow at KS4.
+Life Education is a non-examined course that students continue to follow through KS4.